cgomesu/website/_posts/2021-06-04-smarter-hass.md

 Beware that depending on how triggers are configured and how many template entities are created, the HASS DB might end up using **a lot of space** and computations are bound to use **ever more CPU (and possibly RAM) resources**, owing to the number of entries in the DB.
 Be sure to monitor such resources after configuring your HASS instance; Otherwise, your HASS instance might experience serious problems.
 {:.notice .notice--warning}

 Finally, there is the topic of statistical sampling (representativeness) when it comes to making generalizations from a couple of samples (e.g., environmental sensors in my bedroom and kitchen) to a population (temperature and humidity in my entire house).
-In this guide, however, we will only make extrapolations about the devices, sensors, and services themselves, rather than any population that they might belong.
+In this guide, however, we will only make extrapolations about the devices, sensors, and services themselves over time, rather than any population that they might belong to.
+Nonetheless, extended **service outages**, for example, might comprise summary statistics and inferences.
+For proper representation, it is fundamental that your HASS has been running and collecting data for as long as the monitored time period of any statistic (e.g., a sensor that monitors weekly activity won't make sense until your HASS instance has been running and collecting data over at least one week).

 ## Utilities
 The [**Utility integrations**](https://www.home-assistant.io/integrations/#utility) offer users tools to parse and analyze data from recorded entities.
 There are more than 30 different such integrations and they sometimes have overlapping functionalities.
 For example, the gradient (ratio of change) over the last two data points can be computed by both the [Trend](https://www.home-assistant.io/integrations/trend/) integration and the [Derivative](https://www.home-assistant.io/integrations/derivative/).
 In what follows, I covered only four of the utility integrations that I find most comprehensive and useful, namely: